 Before you go camping, think about what you will eat each day.
 You might even want to make a spreadsheet of meals for each day.
 This way you will make sure you have everything you need for those meals.
 For example, if you plan on eating canned soup for a few meals, you better make sure you bring a can opener.

 - Camp Stove and Fuel: A gas-powered stove is the way to go.
 These come in plenty of sizes.
 Read more about them here.

-- Non-Breakable Plates: Reusable plastic plates are great for this.
-Try to find deep ones that double as both plates and bowls.
-Do NOT go with disposable plates.
+- Non-Breakable Plates, bowls and cups: Reusable plastic or metal cups and plates are great for this.
+Do NOT go with disposable ones.
 They are terrible for the environment and make a lot of annoying trash.

 - Utensils: This includes forks, spoons, and knives for eating as well as any utensils you’ll need for cooking (spatula, wooden spoons, etc.)

 - Cleaning Supplies: Sponge, dish soap, scrub brush

 - *Cutting Board: Especially if you plan on buying fresh foods like veggies from the store for making meals